jisu-kim-stat/sccp_sim/README.md

 # References
+- Vovk, V., Gammerman, A., and Shafer, G. (2005).
+*Algorithmic Learning in a Random World*.
+Springer.

-Ding, T., Angelopoulos, A. N., Bates, S., Jordan, M. I., and Tibshirani, R. J. (2023).
+- Angelopoulos, A. N., Bates, S., Malik, J., and Jordan, M. I. (2022).
-*Class-Conditional Conformal Prediction with Many Classes*.
+*Uncertainty Sets for Image Classifiers using Conformal Prediction*.
-Advances in Neural Information Processing Systems (NeurIPS 2023).
+Advances in Neural Information Processing Systems (NeurIPS 2022).